 A South Carolina business compliance lawyer can help a company ensure that it complies with all federal and state labor laws and employment laws.
-From anti-discrimination policies and employment contracts to privacy concerns and benefits management, there are several employment policies that can create compliance problems if a business is not on top of each of these matters.
+From anti-discrimination policies and employment contracts to privacy concerns and benefits management, several employment policies can create compliance problems if a business is not on top of each of these matters.

 7. Professional Licenses and Business Licenses